Physician Associate

 “Our guidance for doctors is clear that, as with other professionals that they supervise and work alongside, doctors are not accountable for the decisions and actions of PAs and AAs, provided they have delegated responsibility to them in line with the standards and guidance in Good medical practice, Leadership and management for all doctors, and Delegation and referral.”

-Supervision: MAPs must work under the supervision of a named senior doctor, ensuring tasks and responsibilities align with their competencies.
+Supervision: PAs must work under the supervision of a named senior doctor, ensuring tasks and responsibilities align with their competencies.

-Scope of Practice: MAPs should only perform tasks within their qualified scope, with clear job descriptions and defined roles.
+Scope of Practice: PAs should only perform tasks within their qualified scope, with clear job descriptions and defined roles.

-Safety and Accountability: Supervisors must have the capacity and capability to oversee MAPs, ensuring patient safety and clear role understanding among staff.
+Safety and Accountability: Supervisors must have the capacity and capability to oversee PAs, ensuring patient safety and clear role understanding among staff.

 Physician associates require professional indemnity coverage in order to practice in the UK and the cost of this coverage is typically paid for by the employer.